 In the twenty plus years since, other companies have taken Finnegan’s original design and made their own transparent overdrive pedals, giving today’s guitarists more affordable options to choose from.
 If you’re a newcomer to the transparent overdrive pedal and aren’t sure what brand will suit your needs, any of the pedals below will give your sound the added boost you’re looking for.
-They’re the best Klon Centaur clones on the market.

 Don’t let the price-tag put you off of checking this one out.
 The Archer is essentially two pedals in one, giving you both a medium-gain overdrive and a clean boost pedal in one compact and sturdy package.
 When Bill Finnegan stopped making the original Centaur pedal, his plans to create a mass-producible version—rather than the hand-wired models he made—ended up in the hands of J Rockett Audio, and served as the design basis for this Archer pedal.

 With the gain control off, you get the open tone of the original Klon.
 The more you turn it up, the more grit you’ll get in balance to the clean overdrive—a lot of tone colors to play with for one pedal.
 This should be on anyone’s list of the best Klon Centaur clones.

 JKlon Centaur Clone 3: HS Electro-Harmonix Soul Food “Meat & 3” Mod

 At less than half the cost of the original Centaurs, the Soul Food is an excellent value that accurately re-creates the overall feel and tone of that much-revered pedal but enhances the circuitry to give you more headroom and better definition.